matthewcn56/qwerhacks-22-firebase-workshop/main-workshop/README.md

 Of course, if there's something that you don't understand, or you find a bug - feel free to let me know!
 You can always email me at [matt@matthewwang.me](mailto:matt@matthewwang.me), or use the mentor channel at QWER Hacks.

-If you want to try out a live version that's hooked up to the database and try sending some messages to me, check out a live version here!
+If you want to try out a live version that's hooked up to the database and try sending some messages to me, check out a live version [here](https://qwerhacks-22-firebase-demo.netlify.app/).

 Ok, let's get started!